How to factor “hidden costs” into your CRM budget17 Dec 2018

 - On-premise: This may start high as you are paying most of the money at the start, including installation and consultancy costs.
 Consider the on-premise option to be very much front-loaded.

-- Cloud-based: Here you are not paying for a lot, to begin with, but costs may rise gradually after that (depending on your provider).
+- Cloud-based: Here you are not paying for a lot, to begin with, but costs may rise gradually after that (depending on your provider-not us by the way).
 After about five years you may even find that the cloud-based system will cost more than the on-premise version.

 So why do so many clients opt for the cloud?
 Simply, it is faster, easier to install and upgrades are taken care of…plus you are able to access your system from anywhere.

 Failing to set a realistic CRM budget is a big mistake, but then so is not accounting for any ‘hidden’ costs.
 It is only by factoring these into your CRM budget that you can have your finger on the pulse of a realistic overall figure, rather than waiting for this to rear its head as the project moves forward.